scanback/docs/articles-posts/palmer-penguins.md

 description: "Penguins are an unlikely influence on management science, but this dataset has had a profound impact on emerging business practices."
 image: /assets/social-card-think.png
 ---
-# The Palmer Penguins and their Role in Business
+# The Palmer Penguins and Their Role in Business
 *Dr. Staffan Canback, Tellusant*

 ---